 So… essentially a real life baking soda/vinegar volcano science experiment — on my eye.

 Oh, but in case you’re wondering, my eye did fully heal.
-It was excruciatingly painful for about 5 days, but it eventually got better, and now, a year later, I have no adverse effects (except my own mental anguish over the whole incident…seriously, wouldn’t wish that pain on my worst enemy), but my sight was fully restored.
+It was excruciatingly painful for about a week, but it eventually got better, and now, a year later, I have no adverse effects (except my own mental anguish over the whole incident…seriously, wouldn’t wish that pain on my worst enemy), but my sight was fully restored.
 In fact, I had an eye exam the other day, and my damaged eye has better vision than my non-damaged eye!
 Amazing.

 So there you have it.
 That’s the reason that I stopped using baking soda and apple cider vinegar to wash my hair.
 No-poo was great, until it almost made me blind.